brunowinegrower/hello-world1/README.md

 # hello-world1
 This is to store my new ideas.

-Hi, her is Brunowinegrower trying to learn AI
+Hi, here is Brunowinegrower trying to learn AI